Skip to content Skip to sidebar Skip to footer

 It’s not a stereotype if it’s true, right?
 Corn is to Ohio what sunshine is to California.
 It’s everywhere.
 We grow it, we eat it, we make art inspired by it, we even have mazes out of it for fun.
 Because nothing says “entertainment” like getting lost in a field of one of our primary agricultural exports.

 In Ohio, football is second only to breathing.
 From the pee-wee leagues to the NFL, if you’re not part of the football frenzy, you’re practically committing heresy.
 We even have an entire museum dedicated to professional football.
-Friday nights are for high school games, Saturdays are for the Buckeyes, and Sundays are for praying at the altar of the Cleveland Browns or Cincinnati Bengals — and yes, eternal optimism is a required part of the faith.
+Friday nights are for high school games, Saturdays are for the Buckeyes, and Sundays are for praying at the altar of the Cleveland Browns or Cincinnati Bengals, where eternal optimism and a belief that this is finally our year are required parts of the faith.

 We Have Two Seasons: Winter and Construction